holdenms1993/JSON-API-Demo/README.md

 This is an API demonstration that shows POST/GET and authentication methods for an API.
 It demonstrates a simple JSON structure and how to create items and update prices.

-Use https://www.postman.com/ as an easy way to test this API if you run the app.py API application.
+Use https://www.postman.com/ as an easy way to test this API if you run the app.py API.

 app.py: The main API app.
 Includes GET and POST methods.